Using cascading Bloom filters to improve the memory usage for de Brujin graphs: Memory and time usage

-Table~\ref{table1} shows the optimal $r$ and the space per $k$-mer for $t=4$ and several values of $k$.
-It demonstrates that even this small $t$ leads to considerable memory savings.
-It appears that the space per $k$-mer is very close to the ``optimal'' space ($9.18801$ bits) obtained for the infinite number of filters.
+Table~\ref{table1} shows estimations for optimal values of $r$ and the corresponding space per $k$-mer for $t=4$ and several values of $k$.
+The data demonstrates that even such a small value of $t$ leads to considerable memory savings.
+It appears that the space per $k$-mer is very close to the ``optimal'' space ($8.45$ bits) obtained for the infinite number of filters.
 Table~\ref{table1} reveals another advantage of our improvement: the number of bits per stored $k$-mer remains almost constant for different values of $k$.

-We now compare the memory usage of our method compared to the original method of \cite{DBLP:conf/wabi/ChikhiR12}.
-The data structure of \cite{DBLP:conf/wabi/ChikhiR12} has been estimated to take $(1.44 \log_2 (\frac{16k}{2.08}) + 2.08)$ bits per $k$-mer.
-With this formula, comparative estimations of space consumption per $k$-mer by different methods are shown in Table~\ref{table2}.
-Observe that according to the method of \cite{DBLP:conf/wabi/ChikhiR12}, doubling the value of $k$ results in a memory increase by a factor of $1.44$, whereas in our method the increase is very small, as we already mentioned earlier.
+The third column of Table~\ref{table1} shows the memory usage of the original method of \cite{DBLP:conf/wabi/ChikhiR12}, obtained using the estimation $(1.44 \log_2 (\frac{16k}{2.08}) + 2.08)$ from \cite{DBLP:conf/wabi/ChikhiR12}.
+Note that according to the method of \cite{DBLP:conf/wabi/ChikhiR12}, doubling the value of $k$ results in a memory increment by $1.44$ bits, whereas in our method the increment is of $0.11$ to $0.22$ bits.

 Let us now estimate preprocessing and query times for our scheme.
 If the value of $t$ is small (such as $t=4$, as in Table~\ref{table1}), the preprocessing time grows insignificantly in comparison to the original method of \cite{DBLP:conf/wabi/ChikhiR12}.
 To construct each $B_i$, we need to store $T_{i-2}$ (possibly on disk, if we want to save on the internal memory used by the algorithm) in order to compute those $k$-mers which are stored in $B_{i-1}$ ``by mistake''.
 The preprocessing time increases little in comparison to the original method of \cite{DBLP:conf/wabi/ChikhiR12}, as the size of $B_i$ decreases exponentially and then the time spent to construct the whole structure is linear on the size of $T_0$.